 First and foremost, DO NOT CUT THE ROLL.
 I REPEAT – DO NOT CUT THE ROLL.
 You may cut off your luck!
 It’s best to eat the whole thing in one sitting.

-Secondly, you must face the lucky direction (the eho), which changes every year.
-This depends on the zodiac symbol.
-For 2018, it’s the year of the dog which makes the lucky direction South-South-East.
-(Use the compass on your iPhone!)
+Secondly, you must face the lucky direction (the eho), which changes every year according to a five year cycle.
+For 2019, the lucky direction East-North-East.
+(Use the compass on your phone!)

 Lastly, eat your roll in total silence, in one sitting and don’t stop eating.
 Whilst you do this, wish for what you want in the coming year.